 Prison and jail officials have a duty to protect the safety of inmates and suspects held in custody.
-But when an officer violates a person’s civil rights, it may seem as if there is no available recourse and no way of preventing the situation from happening again.
+But when a corrections officer or guard violates a person’s civil rights, it may seem as if there is no available recourse and no way of preventing the situation from happening again.
 However, people who have been incarcerated are not powerless.
 The best course of action after abuse or mistreatment occurs is to speak with an experienced attorney.

 Officials who fail to protect or respect the rights of those in their prisons and jails can and should be held accountable.
 If you or a loved one was hurt or neglected in prison, we urge you to contact Gay & Chacker immediately.
 The sooner you speak with one of our attorneys, the sooner you can understand your legal rights, get justice, and begin the process of stopping future abuse from happening.

-When to Look for a Personal Injury Lawyer for Prisoners
+When to Look for a Lawyer for Prisoner Injuries

 What Are Prisoner Rights?